Close

 In the event of discrepancies between the marketing materials and the Prospectus, the Prospectus shall prevail.

 In Singapore, this material is issued by First Sentier Investors (Singapore) whose company registration number is 196900420D.
-This advertisement or material has not been reviewed by the Monetary Authority of Singapore First Sentier Investors (registration number 53236800B), FSSA Investment Managers (registration number 53314080C), Stewart Investors (registration number 53310114W), RQI Investors (registration number 53472532E) and Igneo Infrastructure Partners (registration number 53447928J) are the business divisions of First Sentier Investors (Singapore).
+This advertisement or material has not been reviewed by the Monetary Authority of Singapore.
+First Sentier Investors (registration number 53236800B), FSSA Investment Managers (registration number 53314080C), Stewart Investors (registration number 53310114W), RQI Investors (registration number 53472532E) and Igneo Infrastructure Partners (registration number 53447928J) are the business divisions of First Sentier Investors (Singapore).

 First Sentier Investors (Singapore) is part of the investment management business of First Sentier Investors, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc. (“MUFG”), a global financial group.
-First Sentier Investors includes a number of entities in different jurisdictions..
+First Sentier Investors includes a number of entities in different jurisdictions.

-MUFG and its subsidiaries are not responsible for any statement or information contained in this material.
+To the extent permitted by law, MUFG and its subsidiaries are not responsible for any statement or information contained in this material.
 Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this material or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.